-Cash provided by financing activities totaled \$0 and \$11 for the three months ended March 31, 2020 and 2019, respectively.
-Cash provided by financing activities is comprised of cash received for the issuance of shares following the exercise of stock.
+Cash provided by financing activities totaled \$0 and \$0 for the three months ended March 31, 2021 and 2020, respectively.

 Financing arrangements and outlook

 During 2016, we raised a total of \$62,700 through the issuance of 405,000,000 shares of our common stock in multiple closings under the 2016 Purchase Agreement.
 The Company has a relatively limited history of selling bulk amorphous alloy products and components on a mass-production scale.
 Furthermore, the ability of future contract manufacturers to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
 These factors have previously required that the Company engage in equity sales under various stock purchase agreements to support its operations and strategic initiatives.
 As a result of the funding under the 2016 Purchase Agreement, the Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations for the foreseeable future.